1968 Triumph TR250 - Under full restoration

 1968 Triumph TR250 in desirable Valencia Blue with Black leather interior.
 The car has a factory 2.5-liter inline-six with carburetors and a 4-speed manual transmission.
-The vehicle is in a daily-driver condition but needs a little work to take it to the next level, but it presents very well and without any mechanical issues.
-A British Motor Industry Trust Heritage Trust Certifauce included in the sale confirms factory color and options, assemble /shipping dates, and name of the Los Angeles dealer taking delivery of the car.
+The vehicle is currently undergoing full restoration.
+A British Motor Industry Trust Heritage Trust Certifauce included in the sale confirms factory color and options, assemble /shipping dates, and the Los Angeles dealer's name taking delivery of the car.
 Two engines (TR6 engine number CF21355VF and TR250 matching numbers CD/404-E) and the original wheels are included in the price.

 Full service and inspection just completed.
 The car is coming out of 16 years' long-term Danish ownership.